GUE-CYBER-LIMITED/digital-skills-for-marketing/03_customer_service_and_crm/using_zendesk.md

-# Using Zendesk

-**Zendesk** is a customer service platform that provides tools to manage customer interactions across multiple channels (email, chat, phone).

-## Key Features:
-- **Ticket Management:** Create, assign, and track customer service tickets.
-- **Automation:** Use triggers and workflows to automate repetitive tasks.
-- **Reports:** Generate reports to track team performance and customer satisfaction.

-### Getting Started with Zendesk:
-- **Set Up a Helpdesk:** Create support tickets and manage customer issues.
-- **Use Macros:** Predefined responses to common queries.
+---
+layout: page
+title: "Using Zendesk"
+parent: "Module 3: Customer Service & CRM Systems"
+nav_order: 2
+---

 # Lesson 2: Using Zendesk

 Welcome to Lesson 2 of Module 3!
-Today, we’re exploring **Using Zendesk**, a popular customer service tool that helps businesses support their customers.
+Today, we're exploring **Using Zendesk**, a popular customer service tool that helps businesses support their customers.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover what Zendesk is, how it works, and its key features for managing customer support.
-By the end, you’ll try Zendesk’s demo and understand its role in customer service.
-Let’s dive in!
+We'll cover what Zendesk is, how it works, and its key features for managing customer support.
+By the end, you'll try Zendesk's demo and understand its role in customer service.
+Let's dive in!

 ---

 ## What is Zendesk?

 **Zendesk** is like a **digital help desk** that businesses use to manage customer questions, complaints, or requests.
-It’s a cloud-based CRM tool that organizes support tickets, automates responses, and tracks interactions, making customer service smooth and efficient.
+It's a cloud-based CRM tool that organizes support tickets, automates responses, and tracks interactions, making customer service smooth and efficient.

-Think of Zendesk as a busy restaurant’s order system:
+Think of Zendesk as a busy restaurant's order system:
 - **Customers** are diners asking for help or placing orders.
-- **Zendesk** is the waiter’s notepad and system that tracks every order and request.
+- **Zendesk** is the waiter's notepad and system that tracks every order and request.
 - The **staff** (support team) uses Zendesk to respond quickly and keep everyone happy.

 Zendesk helps businesses, from small shops to big companies, provide great customer service online or via apps.